tcunit/TcUnit/CONTRIBUTING.md

 - Make sure to edit the project with the same version of Visual Studio as the master branch.
 All software (TcUnit and TcUnit-Verifier) has been developed using Visual Studio 2019.
 Note that the TwinCAT XAE Shell (provided with TwinCAT XAE installer) can't open the TcUnit-Verifier_DotNet (as it's a .NET/C# project).
 Instead it's recommended to use [VS2019 community edition](https://visualstudio.microsoft.com/vs/older-downloads/) which can be used both for TwinCAT and .NET/C# projects
 - Make sure to use TwinCAT XAE version 3.1.4024.44 or later
-- The prefixes of naming of function blocks/variables/etc from the [Beckhoff TwinCAT3 identifier/name conventions](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/18014401873267083.html&id=) are ignored as a modern integrated development environment (as Visual Studio) gives all the hints/information of data types etc
+- The prefixes of naming of function blocks/variables/etc such as the [Beckhoff TwinCAT 3 and PLCopen identifier/name conventions](https://sagatowski.com/posts/plc_naming_conventions/) are ignored as a modern integrated development environment (as Visual Studio) gives all the hints/information of data types etc
 - Make sure to set your TwinCAT development environment to use Separate LineIDs.
 This is available in the TwinCAT XAE under **Tools→Options→TwinCAT→PLC Environment→Write options→Separate LineIDs** (set this to TRUE, more information is available [here](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_userinterface/18014403202147467.html&id=))

 ## License